Find Affordable College Courses

 35 Yearly Graduations

-University of California - Berkeley comes in at #4 on our list of the most popular colleges offering doctor's degrees in foreign languages and linguistics.
+The 4th most popular school in the country for foreign languages & linguistics majors who are seeking their doctor's degree is University of California - Berkeley.
 Each year, around 42,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-For the 2020-2021 academic year, 35 doctor's degrees were handed out to foreign languages and linguistics majors at UC Berkeley.
-About 54% of this group were women, and 31% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 35 people received their doctor's degree in foreign languages & linguistics from UC Berkeley.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 46% were women.

 31 Yearly Graduations